TowerBR/backup_software_testing/test_05_Thunderbird_Duplicacy.md

 ## Objective

-The purpose of this test is to evaluate if the configuration of variable chunks with 1 MB applies well for the backup of a repository with a Thunderbird profile.
-Test 04 showed that fixed 1Mb chunk works well for databases (and there are some SQLite files in a TB profile), but most of the repository consists of Mbox files, which are text files with "stacked" messages, .
+The purpose of this test is to evaluate if the setup with 1 MB variable chunks applies well to backup a repository with a Thunderbird profile.
+Test 04 showed that 1Mb fixed chunks works well for databases (and there are some SQLite files in a TB profile), but most of the repository consists of Mbox files, which are text files with "stacked" messages, .

 ## Test parameters

-* Repository: An Thunderbird profile folder, with ~23 Gb, of which the Mbox files represents 19 Gb (82%), and the largest SQLite filehas approximately 450 Mb.
+* Repository: A Thunderbird profile folder, with ~23 Gb, of which the Mbox files represents 19 Gb (82%), and the largest SQLite file has approximately 450 Mb.
 * Storage: One local folder.
 * Chunks: 1 Mb variable.